Maurice Stokes: Rochester / Cincinnati Royals (1955–1958)

 During his three seasons in the NBA (1955–58), he grabbed more rebounds than any other player with 3,492 (Bob Pettit was second with 3,417) and also amassed 1,062 assists, which was second in the NBA only to Boston Celtics' point guard Bob Cousy (1,583).
 Stokes was named an All-Star and All-NBA Second Team for all three seasons of his career.
 He was inducted into the Naismith Memorial Basketball Hall of Fame in September 2004.

-He is one of eight NBA players who have recorded four consecutive triple-doubles.
+Stokes is one of eight NBA players who have recorded four consecutive triple-doubles.

 Injury and paralysis

-On March 12, 1958, in the last game of the 1957–58 NBA regular season, Stokes was knocked unconscious after he drove to the basket, drew contact, and struck his head as he fell to the court.
+On March 12, 1958, in the last game of the regular season, Stokes was knocked unconscious after he drove to the basket, drew contact, and struck his head as he fell to the court.
 He was revived with smelling salts and returned to the game.
-Three days later, after recording 12 points and 15 rebounds in an opening-round playoff game against the Detroit Pistons, he became ill on the team's flight back to Cincinnati.
+Three days later, after recording 12 points and 15 rebounds in an opening-round playoff game against the Detroit Pistons, he became ill on the team's flight back to Cincinnati and lapsed into unconsciousness.
 Stokes later suffered a seizure and was left permanently paralyzed.
 He was diagnosed with post-traumatic encephalopathy, a brain injury that damaged his motor-control center.

-During the years that followed, Stokes would be supported and cared for by his lifelong friend and teammate, Jack Twyman, who became Stokes' legal guardian.
+During the years that followed, Stokes would be supported and cared for by his lifelong friend and teammate, Jack Twyman, who became Stokes's legal guardian.
 Although permanently paralyzed, Stokes was mentally alert and communicated by blinking his eyes.
 He adopted a grueling physical therapy regimen that eventually allowed him limited physical movement, and he eventually regained limited speaking ability.
-Stokes' condition deteriorated through the 1960s and he was later transferred to Good Samaritan Hospital in Cincinnati, where Twyman continued to be a regular visitor.
+Stokes's condition deteriorated through the 1960s, and he was later transferred to Good Samaritan Hospital in Cincinnati, where Twyman continued to be a regular visitor.

 Death

-Twelve years after his injury, Stokes died at age 36 from a heart attack on April 6, 1970.
-He thereafter received a series of Catholic funerals.
+Twelve years after his injury, Stokes died at age 36 from a heart attack on April 6, 1970, and received a series of Catholic funerals.

-At his own request, he was buried in Franciscan Friar Cemetery on the campus of Saint Francis.
+At his own request, he was buried in Franciscan Friar Cemetery on the campus of Saint Francis in Loretto.

 Legacy

-After Jack Twyman became his legal guardian, he organized a charity exhibition basketball game in 1958 to help raise funds for Stokes' medical expenses.
+After Jack Twyman became Stokes's legal guardian, Twyman organized a charity exhibition basketball game in 1958 to help raise funds for Stokes's medical expenses.
 That game, spearheaded by Milton Kutsher, became an annual tradition and was named the Maurice Stokes Memorial Basketball Game.
 It was later changed to the Maurice Stokes/Wilt Chamberlain Celebrity Pro-Am Golf Tournament due to NBA and insurance company restrictions regarding athletes.

-Stokes' life, injury, and relationship with Twyman are all depicted in the 1973 National General Pictures film Maurie.
+Stokes's life, injury, and relationship with Twyman are all depicted in the 1973 National General Pictures film Maurie.